novemberfiveco/zeplin-styled-components/CONTRIBUTING.md

 ## Requesting an enhancement

-Do you have a great idea that could make *Zeplin Styled Components* even better?
+Do you have a great idea that could make Zeplin Styled Components even better?
 First take a look at the **Roadmap** section of our [README](README.md), maybe it is already planned for a future update.
 If not, feel free to request an enhancement.

 Before doing so, take a look at the existing [Issues](https://github.com/novemberfiveco/zeplin-styled-components/issues) to make sure your idea hasn't already been requested by someone else.
 If so, we ask you to reply or give a thumbs-up to the existing Issue rather than creating a new one.
 Requests with many replies will obviously have a higher priority.

 If your idea has not been requested yet, create a new Issue for it and make sure to label it as an 'enhancement'.
-Explain what your idea is in detail and how it could improve *Zeplin Styled Components*.
+Explain what your idea is in detail and how it could improve Zeplin Styled Components.

 The maintainer of this repository monitors issues on a regular basis and will respond to your request as soon as possible.